theAstralProgrammer0/theAstralProgrammer0/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">

 ### 🌟 What I’m Up To
-- 👨‍💻 Currently refining my DSA && DevOps skills.
+- 👨‍💻 Currently refining DevOps and Web dApp dev skills.
 - 🔭 Exploring Solidity, GoLang, and other new technologies.
 - 👯 Open to collaborating on open-source projects and software engineering initiatives.
 - 🌱 Constantly learning and growing as a developer.